Strong Duality for a Multiple-Good Monopolist: The Strong Mechanism Design Duality Theorem

 \subsection{Mechanism Design Duality}

-The main result of this paper is that the mechanism design problem established in Theorem~\ref{setupclaim} has a dual problem, as follows: \begin{theorem}[Strong Duality Theorem] Let $\mu \in \Gamma(X)$ be the transformed measure of the probability density $f$.
+The main result of this paper is that the mechanism design problem, formulated as a maximization problem in Theorem~\ref{setupclaim}, has a strong dual problem, as follows: \begin{theorem}[Strong Duality Theorem] Let $\mu \in \Gamma(X)$ be the transformed measure of the probability density $f$ according to Definition~\ref{def:transformed measure}.
 Then

 and both the supremum and infimum are achieved.
 Moreover, the infimum is achieved for some $\gamma^*$ such that $\gamma_1^*(X) = \gamma_2^*(X) = \mu_+(X)$, $\gamma_1^* \succeq_{cvx} \mu_+$, and $\gamma_2^* \preceq_{cvx} \mu_-$. \end{theorem}